metosin/scjsv/README.md

 ## Usage

-* `schema-object` to create JSON Schema objects from JSON Strings or Clojure Maps.
+* `validator` creates a Clojure data structure validator against the given JSON Schema.
-* `validate-json` to validate JSON strings agains a JSON Schema
+* `json-validator` created a JSON string validator against the given JSON Schema.
-* `validate` to validate Clojure data against a JSON Schema
+* JSON Schemas can be represented either as JSON strings or as Clojure Maps

 ```clojure
 (require '[scjsv.core :as v])